Glyphack/Glyphack/content/blog/huec/index.md

 It can be downloaded from [Bluetooth - Apple Developer](https://developer.apple.com/bluetooth/).
 You need an Apple account to download it.
 I hate this because when I was in Iran any of these tools was blocked because you can't easily open an account.
-I have since moved to a place where I am allowed to open an account so I have it.
+I have since moved to a place where I am allowed to open an account, so I have it.
 So I went ahead and downloaded that you also need a profile to install on IOS.
 You can get it [Profiles and Logs - Feedback Assistant - Apple Developer](https://developer.apple.com/feedback-assistant/profiles-and-logs/).